sib-swiss/advanced-statistics/docs/day3.md

 ### Fit the 2nd model
+Now we put a random effect that is linked to the ids of the kids.
+This assumes that there is no change true time in the answer to the tolerance in kids, however kids ID matter, i.e. some kids will start higher and some lower and will stay high respectively low in their tolerance to deviant behaviour.
 ```r
 fit.02 <- lme(tolerance ~ 1, random = (~ 1 | id), data=tolerance_tidy, method="ML")
 summary(fit.02)